Fahleh/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ':' '\n' | wc -l: Counts the number of directories in the PATH.
 env: Lists environment variables.
 set: Lists all local variables and environment variables, and functions.
+BEST="School": Creates a new local variable names BEST with value School.